yorkshire-pudding/tawkto/README.txt

  * After installation enable module, go to configuration and choose widget you want to use
- * It requires that you have tawk.to account before you can start using it, in case if you don't have one, go to https://tawk.to to create one
+ * It requires that you have tawk.to account before you can start using it, if you don't have one, go to https://www.tawk.to/ to create one for free.